-“Your dog’s coat’s primary function is to protect their skin from the sun, keep them warm or cool, and to keep dirt and water away,” days Dr. Sara Ochoa, DVM.
+“Your dog’s coat’s primary function is to protect their skin from the sun, keep them warm or cool, and to keep dirt and water away,” says Dr. Sara Ochoa, co-founder of How-To Pets.
 It sounds simple, but dog hair is actually beautifully complex.
 It comes in a stunning array of colors, patterns, lengths and textures that tell a genetic story about your dog, and works in a number of amazing ways to safeguard your dog’s health and comfort.

 All that magnificence deserves some care and attention, so we’ll explore some of the things your dog’s coat is telling you, and how to care for it.

 But first, let’s give dog fur the credit it deserves.

 What is the makeup of a dog’s coat?

 Let’s dispense with the label question: is it hair, or fur?
 Why do we think of ourselves as having hair and dogs and other animals as bearing fur?
 One popular way of explaining it is that mammals like dogs and bears just have MORE hair, making it fur.
 But humans actually have the same or similar follicle densities as apes and some other mammals.